 The next task was printing out the tickets.
 Not having a printer accessible, we decided to go to iPeru, the tourist office and see if they would print them out for us.
 No problem they said, just give us your confirmation number and we will print them out for you immediately.
 This part did not go as easily as we all assumed.
 First, the Machu Picchu website was not loading up.
 It was ridiculously slow.
 The tourist office had to shut down their computer a couple of time just to try and get to the reservation page.
 Once they finally succeeded, their printer stopped working.

 So, here we were panicking because we needed to leave by noon.
 We had tickets but not the physical copies that we needed.
 We were desperate!
 Our ever-resourceful agent at the tourist office called her colleague at another office and asked him to print the tickets for us.
 At the same time, she fiddled around with the printer.
 Voila.
 Success!
 She was able to repair the printer.
 After waiting at the tourist office for about 45 minutes, we finally had the tickets we needed to get to Machu Picchu.

-Reflecting back on this experience, my dream and our patience were being tested.
-These obstacles that were placed in the way were to test how much we really wanted to achieve this dream.
+Reflecting back on this experience, my dream and patience were being tested.
+The obstacles that were placed in the way were to test how much I really wanted to achieve this dream.
 When you think about your dreams, what obstacles are in the way?
 Are you working past those challenges, or are you pushing things off?

 Welcome to Machu Picchu

 We arrived in Machu Picchu at 6:30am on January 1st 2016 having taken the first bus out of Aguas Caliente.
 I was so excited and could hardly contain myself.
 We passed through the security checkpoint, and were then free to visit the site.